Multi-topic belief formation through bifurcations over signed social networks: Oscillatory belief-formation: Hopf bifurcation

 \section{Oscillatory belief-formation: Hopf bifurcation}

 So far we have explored the emergence of multistable belief equilibria through pitchfork bifurcations, a generic outcome of indecision-breaking in the belief formation model \eqref{EQ:value_dynamics}.
 We now study under which conditions a belief-forming bifurcation can lead to an oscillatory belief state.
 Oscillations in belief systems have received scant attention to date, both in formal models and in empirical studies of social systems.
-Within an individual, belief oscillations are thought by some to be an important dynamic feature of cognition that plays a role in decision-making and attitude change, a view that is supported by indirect experimental evidence \cite{fink1993oscillation,fink2002oscillation}.
+Within an individual, belief oscillations are thought by some to be an important dynamic feature of cognition that plays a role in decision-making and attitude change, a view that is supported by indirect experimental evidence \cite{fink1993oscillation,fink2002oscillation,chung2012sequential}.
 At the group level, oscillations in beliefs and preferences are commonly observed in human societies, e.g., in recurring fashion trends \cite{belleau1987cyclical} and in recurring swings between conservative and liberal political attitudes \cite{stimson2018public}.
 We derive sufficient and necessary conditions for belief oscillations that arise from a Hopf bifurcation in the belief formation model \eqref{EQ:value_dynamics}.
+Oscillations are also interesting from the point of view of design of social behavior, as they allow agents to explore different options dynamically.
+The model \eqref{EQ:value_dynamics} supports both oscillations and equilibria, thus allowing for systematic design of transitions between oscillitary and stationary-belief operating regimes in networks of artificial agents.
 The results in this section are partially adapted from the recent conference paper \cite{bizyaeva2022sustained}.

 A Hopf bifurcation is a local bifurcation in which a limit cycle appears near a singular equilibrium of a nonlinear system.
 Consider the belief formation model \eqref{EQ:value_dynamics}.
 A necessary condition for the indecision-breaking bifurcation point $(\Zz,u) = (\mathbf{0},u^*)$ of Theorem \ref{thm:bif} to be a \textit{Hopf bifurcation point} is for the Jacobian $J(\mathbf{0},u)$ \eqref{eq:jac} to have a complex conjugate pair of leading eigenvalues $\eta_{+}(u) = \eta_r(u) + i \eta_i(u)$, $\eta_{-}(u) = \overline{\eta}_{+}(u) = \eta_r(u) - i \eta_i(u)$, with $\eta_+(u^*) = i \eta_i(u^*)$ and $\eta_-(u^*) = - i \eta_i(u^*)$ being the only eigenvalues of $J(\mathbf{0},u^*)$ on the imaginary axis \cite[Theorem 3.4.2]{guckenheimer2013nonlinear}.
 To enforce this necessary condition we introduce the following assumption.